seniorglez/UdachnyMC/README.md

 * [JUnit](https://junit.org/junit4/) - The unit testing framework.
 * [Docker](https://www.docker.com/) - The whale of the containers?
 * [Docker-compose](https://docs.docker.com/compose/) - The tool for running multi-container Docker applications.
+* [fucntionalJava](https://github.com/seniorglez/functionalJava) - My own functinal java library.

 ## Contributing

 Feel free to fork it and made pull request if you think that your own version is better or adds new functionalities.

 ## Authors